Anesthez/CSC-207-Group-Project-Group86/README.md

 ## Entity.User Scenarios:

+*Outdated, for more info, please reference proj blueprint.*

 Zac wants to share his stories about the class with others in the form of a post.

 Zac wants to add his friend to the same lecture online.